pgbackrest/pgbackrest/README.md

 * Fixed an issue where archive-copy would fail on an incr/diff backup when hardlink=n.
 In this case the pg_xlog path does not already exist and must be created.
 Reported by Michael Renner

+* Allow comments/disabling in pg_backrest.conf using #.
+Suggested by Michael Renner.

 * Replaced JSON module with JSON::PP which ships with core Perl.

 ### v0.65: Improved resume and restore logging, compact restores